tomjaguarpaw/trainings/lynda/make-em-love-you-at-work.md

 ## Forward momentum

-* End convesations with "thank you"
+* End conversations with "thank you"

 * Thanks ... <outline the next steps> (keep people informed about what happens next)